zhtaoxiang/cs-231/README.md

 ## Vagrant

-If you don't want to install SML on your machine you can download and install VirtualBox and [Vagrant](http://vagrantup.com) to automate the setup of a VM with SML.
+If you don't want to install ocaml on your machine you can download and install VirtualBox and [Vagrant](http://vagrantup.com) to automate the setup of a VM.
 After installing both from the root directory run

 ```
 vagrant up